blambeau/myrrha/README.md

 responsibility design pattern).
 This means that coercions always execute in
 <code>O(number of rules)</code>.

+### Specifying converters

+A converter is the third (resp. second) element specified in a coercion rules (resp. an upon or fallback rule).
+A converter is generally a Proc of arity 2, which is passed the source value and requested target domain.

+    Myrrha.coercions do |r|
+      r.coercion String, Numeric, lambda{|value,requested_domain|
+        # this is converter code
+      }
+    end
+    convert("12", Integer)

+A converter may also be specified as an array of domains.
+In this case, it is assumed that they for a path inside the convertion graph.
+Consider for example the following coercion rules (contrived example)

+    rules = Myrrha.coercions do |r|
+      r.coercion String,  Symbol, lambda{|s,t| s.to_sym }   # 1
+      r.coercion Float,   String, lambda{|s,t| s.to_s   }   # 2
+      r.coercion Integer, Float,  lambda{|s,t| Float(s) }   # 3
+      r.coercion Integer, Symbol, [Float, String]           # 4
+    end

+The last rule specifies a convertion path, through intermediate domains.
+The complete rule specifies that applying the following path will work

+    Integer -> Float -> String -> Symbol
+            #3       #2        #1

+Indeed,

+    rules.coerce(12, Symbol)      # => :"12.0"

 ### <code>belongs\_to?</code> and <code>subdomain?</code>

 The pseudo-code given above relies on two main abstractions.
 Suppose the user